uwctri/AddValidationTypes/README.md

 ## What does it do?

 This module allows you to add and remove custom validation types via the Control Center's "Field Validation Types" page.
-The new validation types act just like all other native validation types; that means they are hard stops, work on data loads, and be disable (but still usable via a data dictionary upload).
+The new validation types act just like all other native validation types; that means they are hard stops, work on data loads, and can be disable (but still usable via a data dictionary upload).

 ## Installing